The recollindex program performs index updates. You can start it

 The GUI

 menu has entries to start or stop the current indexing operation.
 When indexing is not currently running, you have a choice between or .
-The first choice only processes changed files, the second one erases the index before starting so that all files are processed.On Linux and Windows, the GUI can be used to manage the indexing operation.
+The first choice only processes changed files, the second one erases the index before starting so that all files are processed.The GUI can also be used to manage the indexing operation.
 Stopping the indexer can be done from the recoll GUI → menu entry.

 After an interruption, the index will be somewhat inconsistent because some operations which are normally performed at the end of the indexing pass will have been skipped (for example, the stemming and spelling databases will be inexistent or out of date).
 You just need to restart indexing at a later time to restore consistency.
-The indexing will restart at the interruption point (the full file tree will be traversed, but files that were indexed up to the interruption and for which the index is still up to date will not need to be reindexed).
+The indexing will restart at the interruption point (the full file tree will be traversed, but files that were indexed up to the interruption and for which the index is still up to date will not be reindexed).

 recollindex has many options which are listed in its manual page.
 Only a few will be described here.